hedger/hpfancontrol/README.md

 rc-service hpfancontrol start
 ```

+`command_background=yes` makes OpenRC's start-stop-daemon keep the Python process in the background without needing it to fork itself.
 Adjust the virtualenv path or service account to match your deployment.

 ## Running